YLS_banner_crop_0003_GLC.jpg

 Sally Pei

-Sally Pei graduated from Yale Law School in 2013, where she was an Articles Editor of the Yale Law Journal and Articles Editor of the Yale Journal of International Law.
+Sally graduated from Yale Law School in 2013, where she was an Articles Editor of the Yale Law Journal and Articles Editor of the Yale Journal of International Law.
 She was also a member of the Allard K. Lowenstein International Human Rights Law Clinic and the Iraqi Refugee Assistance Project.

 After graduation, Sally clerked for Judge William Fletcher on the U.S. Court of Appeals for the Ninth Circuit and served as legal adviser to Judge O. Thomas Johnson on the Iran-United States Claims Tribunal in The Hague.
 Sally holds a BA (Hons) degree from Cambridge University in Arabic and French.